mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I'm not a child!" said Linyu, getting up from hae chair.
 Casra took hae hand to calm hae.

 "Our people are still here.
 Linyu's nather is still here.
 Every person that lived here had a bond to everyone else.
 Raising children, falling in love, building the village – everything was done with tremendous trust in each other.
 We accepted our divisions, our arguments; by working through them we accomplished great things.
-I cannot simply go back to being a Rudjani doctor as if this island wasn't a part of me.
+I cannot simply go back to being a Rudjani physician as if this island wasn't a part of me.
 I cannot abandon my people to a careless mogul.
 This is where I belong."

 "You speak of them like they're your family."

 Thi sighed and paused to think.

+He glanced at Linyu, saw that thi was eying the pendant underneath his shirt.
+"You have a family," thi said.

+"I do," he said.
+"And I love them very much."

+But Linyu wasn't finished.
+"Why didn't they come with you?" thi asked.

+" There was this guy who wanted to send my jundmaman to space."

+Casra laughed until thi noticed that Kipnu wasn't.

+"You're not joking about that, are you?" thi asked.

+He continued, "I got angry... and I pinned him against a wall.
+Told him, politely, that he'd made a big mistake."

+"Oh.
+That... must be a long story," thi said.

+"No, that's basically it."

+Kipnu felt a sense of longing for Liffa and Melna, and he wondered when he would see them again.

 "Do you care about your junds, Kipnu?" thi asked.